June 22-25, 2017 Dallas, Texas

 40TH ANNIVERSARY + 2017 ANNUAL CONFERENCE CommUNITY: Exchange.
 Explore.
 Envision.

-Exchange: Sessions will focus on the technical skills that are essential to practicing community-based design From budgets, fundraising, and contracts to project delivery and design tools that are essential to practice.
+Exchange: Sessions focused on the technical skills that are essential to practicing community-based design.
+From budgets, fundraising, and contracts to project delivery and design tools that are essential to practice.

-Explore: Sessions will showcase key examples of best practices in the Community Design field.
+Explore: Sessions showcased key examples of best practices in the Community Design field.
 Going beyond case studies and clearly explaining the lessons learned, each session will show how their work refined the model of practice for that individual or firm.

 Envision: What will the next 40 years of the Community Design field look like?
-These sessions will present ambitious visions of the future for community-based design practice, the role of ACD and its members in that vision, and/or methodologies to create and achieve a future vision.
+These sessions presented ambitious visions of the future for community-based design practice, the role of ACD and its members in that vision, and/or methodologies to create and achieve a future vision.

 Preconference: Racial Justice by Design

 As community designers, we are dedicated towards improving the everyday experience and built environment for under-resourced communities.
 Often times, our projects aim to move towards greater economic development, civic participation and political representation, increasing affordable housing stock and the list of outcomes go on and on.
 Many of these social issues are the result of racism and racial inequality.